OpenGlobalMind/ogm-thursday-2021-10-28/Rough Transcript.md

 [00:00:44] but that's great.
 Hey,

-[00:00:47] hello there, Leif from sweden.
+[00:00:47] hello there, Leif from Sweden.
 Nice to see you on Thursday.
 Yes, this is great.

 [00:00:56] Um, the day of the, uh, uh, the God of thunderstorms, Tor,